 To gate or not to gate?
-That’s the age-old marketing question — one that’s been particularly subject to fluctuating public and professional opinion over the last decade or so.
+The age-old marketing question about gated content has been particularly subject to fluctuating public and professional opinion over the last decade or so.

 “We’re seeing more marketers trying to shift the balance to increase the amount of earned leads through participating in the conversation with ungated content,” says Mike Weir, Marketing Lead for LinkedIn’s technology sector.
 “It’s especially important to keep your top of funnel content open and discoverable.
 It’s like dating, you want people to find you interesting and say, ‘I like your point of view.
 Let’s schedule a time to talk.’
 It’s the essence of content marketing — and the reason the cold callers will eventually become extinct.”